 - 1 teaspoon lime zest

 - confectioners’ sugar for dusting top

-- Combine crust ingredients in food processor.
+- Combine crust ingredients in a food processor.
 Mix until resembles wet sand.
-Pat into a 8 inch square baking dish that has been sprayed with non-stick spray.
-Bake crust at 375 degrees 12 to 15 minutes.
+Pat into an 8-inch square baking dish that has been sprayed with non-stick spray.
+Bake crust at 375 degrees for 12 to 15 minutes.
 It will not brown.

-- Meanwhile, for topping, combine sugar, eggs, flour, lime, tequila, lime zest, baking powder and salt.
-In an electric mixer, mix until frothy; pour over crust.
-Bake at 375 degrees for 18 to 20 minutes or until light golden brown.
-Dust with confectioners sugar.
+- Meanwhile, combine sugar, eggs, flour, lime, tequila, lime zest, baking powder, and salt.
+In an electric mixer, mix until frothy; pour over the crust.
+Bake at 375 degrees for 18 to 20 minutes or until light golden brown. sugar.

 - Allow it to cool for 5 to 10 minutes then dust the top with confectioners sugar.